 In reality, this is about as newsworthy as someone asking President Monson how much he enjoyed the Palmyra pageant.
 Yet because John has positioned himself as a Mormon insider, it came across more like asking the Pope how he feels about the Palmyra pageant and having him say “Oh my gosh, I found it awe-inspiring!”
 And, of course, both John and the media that interviewed him probably knew all this.
 Such is the ethics of the news media.

 And if you need any proof of John not being neutral beyond the above, bear in mind that, honestly, the Book of Mormon musical did mock things most believing Mormons hold sacred.
 Now maybe that personally bothers you and maybe it doesn’t.
 But an even close to neutral person would have at least said “Well, a warning to some Mormons.
 Yes, it’s funny, and yes I love it, but it does mock things many Mormons hold sacred and might not be everyone’s cup of tea.”
 But John instead just gave the play an outright endorsement.
-The actual news article does give one sentence that explains just that, and it’s a quote that doesn’t come from John Dehlin, of course.
+The actual news article does give one sentence that explains just that (i.e. this play mocks Mormon beliefs and won’t be for many Mormons), but it’s a quote that doesn’t come from John Dehlin, of course.

 To be perfectly honest, you’d have to be an ideologue to not see that a great many members of the LDS Church probably won’t like this play for very good reasons.
 Indeed, I have a Catholic friend whose Catholic wife took him to see it and she was so appalled at its treatment of Mormons and their beliefs that she did not enjoy the play.

-In other words, at pretty much every level, this post has been positioned to advance a religious view that is mutually exclusive from (and in competition with) the LDS church’s view.
+In other words, at pretty much every level, this post has been positioned to advance a religious view that is mutually exclusive from (and in competition with) the LDS church’s view, and not as a fair and balanced approach to the play.
+(Which we probably should never have expected in the first place, human beings being as they are.)

 I will here acknowledge J Max Wilson’s argument that if all believing Mormons just packed up from such sites and went home that such sites would devolve into really obvious DAMU sites and the result is that they’d be thoroughly non-tempting places for questioning but still believing Mormons to go.
 J Max therefore believes that any Believing Mormon participation on such sites is actually a negative to the Church.